ray-x/go.nvim/README.md

 ## Textobject

 Supported by treesitter.
 TS provided better parse result compared to regular expression.
+Check [my treesitter config file](https://github.com/ray-x/dotfiles/blob/master/nvim/lua/modules/lang/treesitter.lua) on how to setup textobjects.
+Also with treesitter-objects, you can move, swap select block of code which is fast and accurate.

 ## Build and test

-Provided wrapper for gobulild/test etc
+Provided wrapper for gobulild/test etc with async make

-## unit test with gotests
+## Unit test with [gotests](https://github.com/cweill/gotests) and testify

 Support table based unit test auto generate, parse current function/method name using treesitter

 ## Modifytags

-modifytags by `modifytags` and treesitter
+Modify struct tags by [`gomodifytags`](https://github.com/fatih/gomodifytags) and treesitter

 ## GoFmt